 The One-Parent Family Payment is the main payment made to men and women parenting alone without the support of a partner.

-If your One-Parent Family Payment is ending due to the age of your youngest child and he or she is under the age of 14 then you may qualify for Jobseeker’s Allowance – Transitional.
+If your One-Parent Family Payment is ending due to the age of your youngest child and he or she is under the age of 14 then you may qualify for Jobseeker’s Transitional Payment.
 This means that you will be exempt from the full Jobseeker’s Allowance conditions of being available for and genuinely seeking full time work.

 Back to Education Allowance